-Bluma Farm grows flowers on 1 acre in Sunol California at the Sunol Ag Park.
+Bluma Farm grows flowers on 2 acres in Sunol California at the Sunol Ag Park.
 Bluma is committed to sustainable and ecological farming and growing quality flowers.
 Bluma is committed to farming with social justice in mind.

 Bluma Farm works to protect the soil, support biological diversity, practice water conservation, and conservation tillage.
 Bluma aims to bring flowers to people across all social, cultural and economic borders.

 Bluma is committed to helping revitalize local agriculture.
 By growing flowers Bluma is supporting vast numbers of pollinators and insects that come to feed on the nectar and pollen.
 Flowers are an integral part of our ecological system especially to support our diverse populations of pollinators and insects.
 Bluma is preserving biodiversity by growing over 60 varieties of plants.
 As the Owner and Operator of Bluma Farm I hope to preserve some of our seed heritage by growing flowers out to seed.

 By selling flowers Bluma can bring the abundance and beauty of flowers to everyone.
 By buying Bluma’s flowers you are supporting local, sustainable agriculture and helping to sustain biodiversity!

 In starting Bluma Farm I hope to bring local sustainable flowers into more people’s lives.
 Often people think of flowers as something for special occasions but I hope to bring flowers into people’s lives not just as a celebration of a specific event but also a weekly invitation to enjoy flowers in the home or workplace.

 BLUMA FARM IS COMMITTED TO CREATING COMMUNITY AROUND LOCAL AGRICULTURE.